 Entering Class: Franklin College welcomed 327 students in the fall of 2015.
 The middle 50 percent range score for students who took the ACT was between 19 and 25 and the middle 50 percent range score for students who took the SAT was between 1350 and 1620.
 33% of the students were in the top 20% of their high school graduation class.
 50% of our freshman class completed an Indiana Academic Honors Diploma.
-12% members of our freshman identify as multicultural/international students.
+Of our freshmen, 12% identify as multicultural/international students.

 Full Board Plans: $3,725

 Scholarships & Financial Aid: Merit-based scholarships and need-based assistance, including federal grants, are offered.
 In 2015, we processed over $29.1 million in financial aid to our students.

 Academics: Franklin College offers a bachelor’s degree in 50+ majors in 24 academic disciplines.
 The college also offers eleven pre-professional programs.
 The student-to-faculty ratio is 11:1.
 The average class size is 15.
 There are 74 full-time faculty members; 86.5% of the Franklin College faculty holds a terminal degree in their area and 52 hold Ph.Ds.